Wounded Navy SEAL and Army platoon leader testify against Bowe Bergdahl

 Former comrade: 'He's still a coward'

 Retired Army Spc.
-Cody Full, a member of Bergdahl's platoon in Afghanistan, called Bergdahl a "coward."
+Cody Full, a member of Bergdahl's platoon in Afghanistan, has called Bergdahl a "coward."

 He said the military has an open-door policy for service members to voice concerns about chains of command, so Bergdahl had no reason to desert.